-Rituxan Approved by FDA for Rheumatoid Arthritis
+Rituxan Approved for Rheumatoid Arthritis

 Rituxan, one of the world's best-selling cancer drugs, has been approved by the U.S. Food and Drug Administration to be used in combination with methotrexate as a treatment for rheumatoid arthritis.
 The goal of Rituxan treatment is to reduce the signs and symptoms of rheumatoid arthritis in adult patients who have moderately-to-severely active disease and who have failed one or more TNF blockers, which may include Enbrel (etanercept), Remicade (infliximab), or Humira (adalimumab).